 Determining the cause of chronically low estrogen levels is helpful in determining the best strategy.

-If it is due to menopause, increasing foods high in phytoestrogens like flax seeds and hops during this time period helps bring relief due to phytoestrogens binding to estrogen receptors and upregulating serotonin receptors.
+If it is due to menopause, increasing foods high in phytoestrogens like flax seeds, miso soup, and hops during this time period helps bring relief due to phytoestrogens binding to estrogen receptors and upregulating serotonin receptors.
 Maintaining a diet high in phytoestrogens may assist throughout the post-menopausal period for estrogen, serotonin levels and preventing bone loss.

 If it is due to low body fat percentage, an eating disorder, or excessive physical training, talk to your doctor regarding your concerns and a plan going forward.